 Safety is also top-class.
 In the independent Euro NCAP safety tests and its equivalent in the US, the Model 3 has gained some of the highest scores ever, thanks to its excellent protection in impacts and clever technology which could help you avoid a crash in the first place.

 So what’s the catch?
 Well the Model 3 isn’t quite perfect.
-It’s only available with a separate boot rather than a hatchback, which will limit its appeal for some as it’s not so easy to carry bigger loads, or a dog, for example – the newer Tesla Model Y would be a better choice here.
-The rear seats are oddly-shaped too, and sitting in them can be uncomfortable for taller passengers as the floor is unnaturally high.
-There have also been reports of build-quality issues on early cars and parts supply problems.
+It’s only available with a separate boot rather than a hatchback, which will limit its appeal for some as it’s not so easy to carry bigger loads, or a dog, for example – the bigger Tesla Model Y would be a better choice here.
+The rear seats are oddly-shaped too, and sitting in them can be uncomfortable for taller passengers as the floor feels unnaturally high.
+There have also been plenty of reports about build-quality issues cars and parts supply problems.
+These - and the performance - mean the insurance can be an issue for younger and inexperienced drivers.